kprem3742/ReactJs-Quiz-App/README.md

 ## Submission

 This project has been submitted as part of an assignment.
-For any inquiries or feedback, please contact the project owner.

 ---

-Thank you for your interest in the Quiz App project!
-If you have any further questions or need assistance, feel free to reach out.
+## LIVE DEMO
+Check out the live demo of the Quiz App hosted on https://reactjs-quizapp-prem.netlify.app